Films by the Year: Viewing Films in Chronological Order

-The index is arranged by premiere dates but one may use the filter box to search for films by title, director, year, and availability.
-Just be sure to sure to click on “Show All Records” first (it takes a while to load) or else your search will be limited to the first 500 entries.
-Unfortunately the other search functions above the filter box doesn’t always return all results when searching by director though it appears to return all results for the other categories.
-The advantage of using the search functions is that it will search the entire database without having to click on the “Show All Records” button.
+The index is arranged by premiere dates but one may use the search boxes to search for films by title, director, year, production company, country, and availability.
 I use special characters in film titles or director names if that is how they appear in their original languages.
-That means, for example, that if you search for films by the Japanese director Nagisa Ôshima by typing Oshima in the filter box the results will not include any on his films.
+That means, for example, that if you search for films by the Japanese director Nagisa Ôshima by typing Oshima in the search box the results will not include any on his films.
 You must type or paste Ôshima or you could simply type Nagisa.
-The search by director function will not return results for Oshima nor Ôshima.
-I know these things can be fixed but I don’t have the skills do it myself nor the funds to hire someone else to do it.
-Hopefully some day soon I will.

 The index is far from complete as I have concentrated mostly on the years 1888 to 1913, 1920 to 1921, 1930, 1940, 1950, etc. I will be posting reviews of films from each year and lists of all the films I found that are available for home viewing.
 I would like to acknowledge David Bond and Dr. Robert James Kiss for their invaluable and generous assistance with the identification of and accurate information pertaining to many of the films listed in the index.